top of page

 Together they account for 76% of nitrogen entering our springs, and 81% of the required reductions statewide.

-Without better plans to help agricultural producers reduce their impact, DEP is essentially giving up on these major environmental and cultural resources.
+Without better plans to help agricultural producers reduce their impact, DEP is essentially giving up on these springs systems.

 Spring by Spring